 In many ways, the two are interdependent.
 For example, each sees what the other misses.
 Together, they greatly deepen the possibilities for individuation, for awakening to who we truly are.

 I graduated from Boston University's College of Liberal Arts (1965-1968), A.B., as a psychology major.
 Studied under several academic scholarships.

 I graduated from Boston University' School of Education 1969-1974, Ed.D, (Counseling Psychology).
 Directly admitted to doctoral candidacy under a full fellowship, awarded on the basis of outstanding promise for professional excellence.

 I’m a Carnegie Medal of Honor award recipient, for saving the life of a young boy.
 “The Carnegie Hero Fund awards the Carnegie Medal to individuals in the United States and Canada who risk their lives to an extraordinary degree saving or attempting to save the lives of others.”

 UNIVERSITY TEACHING & ACADEMIC RANK

 My work delivers the knowledge, insights and skills people need to "break free" from the cage of unconscious conditioning.
 So they can individuate and awaken to a deep and meaningful life.
 I work to liberate people form the Materialistic Nightmare that plagues life today and causes so much suffering and calamity.

-My book Unshakable Certainty won acclaim for its clarity and power in integrating the essence of authentic wisdom teachings into depth psychology and psychotherapy.
+My book Unshakable Certainty integrates elements of radical Dzogchen psychology practice into depth psychology..
 And my book Your Creative Imagination.
 Unlocked.
-Become Who You Truly Are, done in collaboration with celebrated abstract expressionist artist Frank Arnold, has been recognized for creatively exploring the interface between great art and deep inner work, and for taking depth therapy to a new level.
+Become Who You Truly Are, was done in collaboration with celebrated abstract expressionist artist Frank Arnold.
+UNLOCKED explores the interface between great art and deep inner work, and for taking depth therapy to a new level.
 Including exploring the non-dual state as the basis for SEEING and experiencing authentic art images, vs just "looking" at them.